 From its magnificent cliff top position overlooking a crescent-shaped bay and surrounded by the rugged Taurus Mountains, Antalya offers all the ingredients you need for a honeymoon in Turkey.

-Gateway to Turkey’s Mediterranean Coast, the coastal city of Antalya offers newlyweds an exciting honeymoon holiday, with a wide choice of sights and activities.
+Gateway to Turkey’s Mediterranean Coast, the coastal city of Antalya offers newlyweds an exciting honeymoon destination, with a wide choice of sights and activities.

 Discover unique shopping and fine Turkish cuisine in the town’s historic old centre and explore several ancient city sites nearby.